-Agile Project Management Practices are coming to the PMBOK® Guide!
+Agile Project Management Practices are now part of the PMBOK® Guide Sixth Edition!

-In 1996, the Project Management Institute (PMI) introduced the first edition of the Guide to the Project Management Body of Knowledge (PMBOK Guide).
-Since then, PMI has updated the PMBOK Guide roughly every four years, with the PMBOK Guide – Sixth Edition becoming available in early September 2017.
+In 1996, the Project Management Institute (PMI) published the first edition of the Guide to the Project Management Body of Knowledge (PMBOK Guide).
+Since then, PMI has updated the PMBOK Guide roughly every four years.
+On September 6th 2017, the PMBOK Guide – Sixth Edition was released.

-The most anticipated, and arguably most significant, change to PMBOK Guide — Sixth Edition, will be the addition of Agile Project Management techniques.
-For the first time, each project management knowledge area will include a section entitled “Approaches for Agile, Iterative and Adaptive Environments”.
-These sections will provide descriptions of how agile practices may be integrated within the traditional project environment.
+One of the most significant changes to PMBOK Guide — Sixth Edition, is the addition of Agile Project Management techniques.
+For the first time, each project management knowledge area now includes a section entitled “Approaches for Agile, Iterative and Adaptive Environments”.
+These sections provide descriptions of how agile practices may be integrated within the traditional project environment.
 An appendix will include additional detail on agile and on other adaptive and iterative approaches.

-The sixth edition will also include greater emphasis on strategic and business knowledge, including discussion of project management business documents
+The sixth edition also includes greater emphasis on strategic and business knowledge, including discussion of project management business documents.

 Planning to write the PMP Exam?
 Here is what you need to know.

-If, on the other hand, you were planning on writing the PMP or CAPM exam in the first quarter of 2018, we recommend holding off until approximately two or three months after the exam change.
-We recommend this in order to allow sufficient time for the new exam to stabilize and become less of an unknown entity (it is a multiple choice exam, and it requires a number of candidates to write it before PMI has sufficient data to ensure the exam strikes the right balance between it being too easy or too hard).
+If, on the other hand, you are unable to prepare for and write the PMP exam by mid-February, we recommend holding off until approximately 2 months after the exam change.
+We recommend this in order to allow sufficient time for the new exam to stabilize and become less of an unknown entity (it is a multiple choice exam, and it takes a few real world iterations before PMI usually strikes the right balance between it being too easy or too hard).